folinimarc/os_gis_sandbox/README.md

 docker --version
 ```

-> _Good to know:_ When you restart the computer, docker desktop might not be
+> _Good to know:_
+> - When you restart the computer, docker desktop might not be
 > started automatically.
 If you try to run a docker command and get an error
 > message mentioning a daemon there is a good chance you first might need to
 > start the docker desktop application (e.g. via search menu).

-> _Good to know_: Make sure that you have at least a healthy 10gb of free disk space
+> - Make sure that you have at least a healthy 10gb of free disk space
 before continuing.
 No worries, uninstalling is simple and clean as outlined below.

 ## 2) Start the OS Geostack Sandbox